Weebifying/high-graphics-android-geode/about.md

 # High Graphics on Android

-### <cr>Disclaimer: Please download the high graphics textures from [here](https://drive.google.com/file/d/1ceS-g-DwIWerTgFPVnjglhtbcmGx1WrA/view?usp=sharing), and load it using Texture Loader, as Android doesn't have the high textures by default</c>
+### <cr>Disclaimer: Please download the high graphics textures from [here](https://drive.google.com/file/d/1ceS-g-DwIWerTgFPVnjglhtbcmGx1WrA/view?usp=sharing), unzip it and load it using Texture Loader, as Android doesn't have the high textures by default</c>

 Adds support for High graphics (and Low as well if you like lol) on Android